nickdnk/gatewayapi-php/readme.md

 } catch (nickdnk\GatewayAPI\Exceptions\UnauthorizedException $e) {

     /**
+     * Extends GatewayRequestException.
+     *
-     * There is something wrong with your credentials or your IP is
+     * Something is wrong with your credentials or your IP is
      * banned.
 Make sure you API key and secret are valid or contact
      * customer support.
+     *
+     * The request body can be retried if you provide different
+     * credentials (or fix whatever is wrong).
      */

     // The error code (may be null)